nileshsalpe/mac-setup/README.md

 # mac-setup

-List of  essential softwares for development on new mac
+List of  essential softwares for development on new mac book.

 ## List of essential softwares